top of page

 Hi there, I'm Anna, and I hope you enjoyed my article :-)

-I am a Registered Social Worker in Vancouver, BC, and I offer counselling for women in BC and ON who want to prioritize themselves and find more balance and connection in their lives.
+My counselling practice is a warm and inclusive space, welcoming women from all walks of life who want to learn how to prioritize themselves and find more balance and connection in their lives.

 Check out my website to learn more about my service and approach.
 I look forward to connecting with you soon.